jmclaren7/windows-setup-helper/README.md

 	* USB:\Helper\LogonMisc

 ## Prepare Using NTLite
-Using NTLite can be convenient way to modify Windows install media and then create an ISO
+Using NTLite can be a convenient way to modify Windows install media and then create an ISO
 1. Extract a Windows ISO to a folder and open that folder as a source in NTLite
 2. Right click on and load (mount) the boot.wim image "Microsoft Windows Setup (amd64)"
-3. Copy the "Helper" and "Windows" folders to the mount directory (%TEMP%\NLTmpMnt)
+3. Copy the "Helper" and "Windows" folders to the mount directory (could be either %TEMP%\NLTmpMnt or %TEMP%\NLTmpMnt01)
 	* You can modify Update-Image.bat to help copy files to the mount directory
 4. Apply image
 	* The Apply options allow you to "remove nonessential editions", removing all but your preferred image is recommended (Windows 11 Pro)